onqtam/headjack/docs/how/unsorted/roadmap.md

-call to action for people who watch the "solving the metacrisis" playlist: sign up for the project, spread the word, etc.
+call to action for people who watch the "solving the metacrisis" playlist: sign up for the project, subscribe, spread the word, etc.

 Include a way for people to add their email as early converts and put their counter globally somewhere - visibly online - up to date